Computer history - 1956

 Two IBM 305 RAMAC computers

-On September 13, 1956, the IBM 305 RAMAC was the first computer to be shipped with a hard drive.
-The hard drive contained 50 24-inch platters and was capable of storing 5 million characters and weighed a ton.
+On September 13, 1956, the IBM 305 RAMAC (random-access method of accounting and control) was the first computer shipped with a hard drive.
+The hard drive contained 50 24-inch platters, could store 5 million characters, and weighed a ton.

 John von Neumann was presented with the Presidential Medal of Freedom by President Dwight Eisenhower on February 15, 1956.